danhenshaw/AnimatedChart/README.md

 ## Features

 - The chart background is drawn on its own layer.
 The y-axis labels are evenly spaced along the y-axis and horizontal lines are drawn in between each value.
 The space for the x-axis labels is taken in to account when spacing the horizontal lines
--  The same method applies for the x-axis lables.
+-  The same method applies for the x-axis labels.
 After removing the width of the y-axis labels from the overall width, the remaining width is divided into the required space for the x-axis labels.
 - The chart is drawn on a seperate layer and takes the users data (which needs to be a percentage) and coverts it in the CGPoints.
 - The chart is animated with a wave animation which uses a sin function to modulate the chart at a given amplitude and frequency.
 - Tapping on the screen removes the current chart and reloads itself with new randomly generated data.